GATEJECA/realtime-php/slides.md

 1. Use an Existing Solution
 2. Use a language you're comfortable with
-3. Do you need native mobile support?
+3. Do you need the framework to be mobile friendly?
 4. Simple Messaging, PubSub (Evented), RMI or DataSync
 5. Architectural considerations
 6. Hosted v Self-Hosted (Build vs. Buy)